How to Add a Domain Controller to an Existing Domain

 1. Validate Replication: Run the repadmin /replsummary command on the new DC to ensure replication is successful.

-2. Test Authentication: Log in using domain credentials to test authentication.
+2. Test Authentication: Please log in using domain credentials to test authentication.

-3. Check DNS Configuration: Ensure DNS records for the new DC are updated and functioning.
+3. DNS Configuration Check: Please ensure DNS records for the new DC are updated and functioning.

-4. Backup the Domain Controller: Create a backup of the new DC for recovery purposes.
+4. Backup: Finally, create a backup of the new DC for recovery purposes.

 Frequently asked questions: